Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Mathematical Analysis

 Next, we give a simple example to show our two core results:

-\begin{enumerate} \item Conditional on the first passage time $\tau$, TADA and the aDDM produce different first passage time densities (FPTDs), so they cannot be viewed as equivalent per sample path.
-In fact, the TADA ``FPTD" function does not integrate to 1 with respect to $\tau$. \item In this example, as the sample size $n\rightarrow\infty$, the TADA estimator always converges to a value strictly greater than the true drift parameter.
+\begin{enumerate} \item Conditional on the first passage time $\tau$, TADA and the aDDM produce different first passage time densities (FPTDs), so TADA cannot be viewed as equivalent to the aDDM per sample path.
+In fact, the TADA ``FPTD'' function does not even integrate to 1 with respect to $\tau$. \item In this example, as the sample size $n\rightarrow\infty$, the TADA estimator always converges to a value strictly greater than the true drift parameter.
 Hence, it is statistically inconsistent. \end{enumerate}

 We consider a Brownian motion with piecewise constant drift given by